RashanWeerasinghe/management-system/README.md

 ## Design with NetBeans

-The user interface is designed using NetBeans and javax.swing.UIManager.
-It includes various UI components, layouts, and styling for an intuitive user experience.
+The user interface is designed using NetBeans and `javax.swing.UIManager`.
+It includes various UI components, layouts, and styling for an intuitive user
 ## Contributing

 We welcome contributions!
 If you'd like to contribute to the Management System, please follow our contribution guidelines.